saikatsamadder/Saikat-s-Portfolio/README.md

 * I know how to filter data using Microsoft Excel, programming language R.
 * I've learnt how to make visualization using Microsoft Excel, programming language R.
 * Tablue is a very good tool for data visualization.

+#Project 2 : Dataset link in Tablue

+* It was a great lesson for data visualization.
+* Tablue is a kind of cool tool for data visualization.
+* We can make a presentation of data visualization by using Tablue.
+* Tablue helps to make a boared presentation into an interactive presentation.